-In case you believe that the medicine you’re taking has been adequately tested on real live patients before being legally approved, you might want to consider new research published this month in The New England Journal of Medicine*.
-A heart drug called nesiritide that for the past 10 years has been given to acute heart failure patients in hospital hasfailed to show any improvement compared to placebo.
+In case you believe that the medicine you’re taking has been adequately tested on real live patients before being legally approved, you might want to consider research published recently in The New England Journal of Medicine*.
+A heart drug called nesiritide that for the past 10 years has been given to hospitalized patients with acute heart failure hasfailed to show any improvement compared to placebo.

 But the drug had somehow received FDA approval in 2001 for use on these patients – after initial non-approval.
 Continue reading →